Fashion brands on Instagram. What do we know about them?

 Influencer marketing is huge on Instagram and is set to continue to get bigger and bigger in the upcoming years.
 Even top brands on Instagram use influencers to promote themselves — so why shouldn’t you?

-We’ve previously written a massive guide on how to track down the perfect influencers for your brand on Instagram, so if you have time, check it out.
+We’ve previously written a massive guide on how to run a successful influencer marketing campaign on Instagram, so if you have time, check it out.
 If not, here’s a condensed recap:

 - Just like with hashtags, make sure that the influencer of your choice and his/her audience are relevant to your brand.
 That is, if you’re a vegan yoga fashion store, don’t reach out to a food influencer whose favorite dish is beef burgers.